swaroop002/tsf_bank/README.md

-# tsf_bank
-#Dynamic Website with Database Connection
+# Dynamic Website with Database Connection
 The website is hosted on : https://waxing-arch.000webhostapp.com/ Do have a look
 To deploy this project on your system all you need is php v5+;